 When a car is recycled, it is stripped of its external components and parts.
 Before being recycled, the vehicle is drained of fluids and the battery is removed along with the tyres.
 Some of the components of an old car are recyclable, including the battery and any oil that is taken out of the car.
 Tyres can also be melted down and made into rubber surfaces.

 Once everything has been removed and there are no toxic fluids left in the car, it can be crushed, which makes it easier to transport.
-Once it has been transported to a recycling centre, the vehicle is shredded and the pieces are sorted depending on what type of metal they are.
+Once it has been transported to a recycling centre, the vehicle is shredded and the pieces are sorted depending on what type of scrap metal they are.
 The non-metal residues are also kept separate while the metal is taken and melted down to make new items, including batteries and other consumer goods.

 Increasingly, recycling companies are starting to find more things to do with the non-metal parts of cars, like the fabric from seats, plastic and rubber.
-Glass can be reused in lamps and kitchenware, while rubber can be used for playground surfaces and roads.
+Glass can be reused in lamps and kitchenware, while rubber can be used for playgrounds surfaces and roads.

 Increasing numbers of car manufacturers are starting to make vehicles that are designed to be recycled, with recyclable seat covers and other components, which will hopefully mean that in the future there can be even more environmental benefits and less waste from recycling cars.
 By recycling your old or unwanted vehicle you can help the environment as well as getting rid of that old car that might be an eyesore on your property.
 You could even make some spare cash in the process!